-With AMP8 due to begin on 1st April 2025, what does this mean for water companies?
+AMP8 began on 1st April 2025, what does this mean for water companies and whats changed?

 The UK water industry is continually evolving, driven by technological advancements, regulatory requirements, environmental concerns and rising customer expectations.
 To meet these demands, the Asset Management Period 8 (AMP8) from OFWAT, the Water Services Regulation Authority in England and Wales, will introduce a fresh set of regulatory requirements.
 With a focus on efficiency, resilience and sustainability, AMP8 will push water companies to enhance operational performance and mitigate supply chain risks, all whilst improving customer experience, embracing social value initiatives and having environmental considerations at the core of their operations.